eecs485staff/primer-spec/docs/CONTRIBUTING.md

 This means that:

-- If a Pull Request proposes a `patch` change, and there have been no other `patch` changes since the last "freeze", then the Pull Request must also propose a "patch" version bump.
+- If a Pull Request proposes a `patch` change, and there have been no other `patch`, `minor` or `major` changes since the last "freeze", then the Pull Request must also propose a "patch" version bump.
 - If a Pull Request proposes a `minor` change, and there have been no other `minor` or `major` changes since the last "freeze", then the Pull Request must also propose a "minor" version bump.
 - If a Pull Request proposes a `major` change, and there have been no other `major` changes since the last "freeze", the the Pull Request must also propose a "major" version bump.